d3cod3/EndtoEndEncryptedMailServer/README.md

   1. Use the default vhost filesystem
   2. Enter your email server domain name: ex. _supersecure.mydomain.net_
-  3. Enter a contact emails
+  3. Enter a contact email
   4. Read and agree to Let's Encrypt Terms of Service (only if you agree)
   5. Select the _Secure_ option (HTTPS ONLY)